-Oh, If you are thinking workers in the house, moving everything and the ensuing mess—no!
+Oh, If you are thinking of workers in the house, moving everything, and the ensuing mess—no!
 We bought this sturdy sheet of vinyl flooring and simply rolled it out on our living room floor.
 Did not glue it on as suggested.
-Now we have the look of a wooden-floor, which I always wanted, and cleaning is easy—simply wipe it down.
+Now we have the look of a wooden floor, which I always wanted, and cleaning is easy—simply wipe it down.
 Less stress when kids visit, too.
 Suitable for porches as well as floors inside the house.

 Sure you can just add colorful area rugs—that works too!

 3. Front door (and porch, if you have one!)

 That entrance is a focal point when it comes to curb appeal.
 Here are some options: